Storage heaters explained: costs, benefits and types

-Once upon a time they were clunky and inefficient – but nowadays, advancements in technology mean that storage heaters can do something pretty darn cool.
-Or should we say warm?!
-That’s because they can help you save energy and lower your bills.
+Once upon a time, storage heaters were clunky and inefficient – but advancements in technology mean nowadays they’re far more desirable.
+Mainly because they can help you save energy and lower your bills.

 Here’s our in-depth guide to teach you everything you need to know about this smart, efficient way to heat your home.
-Read on to find out more about what storage heaters are, how they work, and whether they’re right for you.
+Read on to find out more about:

 What are storage heaters and how do they work?

 Storage heaters use off-peak energy to store heat.
 How do they do that?
 By warming internal ceramic bricks during the night, when there’s less pressure on the National Grid.
-And then voila, heat is gradually released throughout the following day.
+Like magic, they then release heat gradually throughout the following day.

-Storage heaters are highly insulated – which means they can retain stored heat for quite a long time!
+Storage heaters are highly insulated – which means they can hold onto stored heat for quite a long time!
 And because they use off-peak energy, which is cheaper than standard rate electricity, you’ll likely pay less for your energy and lower your bills.
-This makes them particularly ideal when you use them with a money-saving Economy 7 tariff.
+This makes them particularly ideal when you use them with a money-saving, off-peak Economy 7 tariff.

 Not only that, but storage heaters help fight the climate crisis.
 They don’t charge up during the day, when there’s higher demand for carbon-heavy gas-powered electricity on the grid.
 Instead, by charging at night when the grid is more likely to be powered by renewables, storage heaters are a lower-carbon form of heating – helping to support a greener, more flexible grid.

-The main benefit with storage heaters is that they’re cheaper to run than other forms of ‘peak-hour’ electrical heating systems.
+- They’re cheaper to run than other forms of peak-hour electrical heating systems

-Modern storage heaters also have some clever built-in features that make them pretty nifty performers!
+- Modern storage heaters have some clever built-in features such as programmable timers, fans, and built-in thermostats

 Read our practical guide on smart thermostats and how they can help you control your heating from everywhere and reduce your energy bills.